This page will be updated as the situation develops. Please check back regularly for updates.

 Will all events be cancelled or postponed?

-That being said, we are not quite sure yet on how far into the future event organisers will be looking when cancelling their events, but Let’s Do This will keep you updated as the situation develops.
+We remain unsure on how far into the future event organisers will be looking when cancelling their events, but Let’s Do This will keep you updated as the situation develops.

 How long will this last?